javiershaka/hackathon-team/README.md

 **SOFTWARE ENGINEER - Backend**

-Backend API, Languages Javascript or Node.js
+Backend API, Languages Javascript OR Python OR Ruby OR Java

 **PRODUCT MANAGER**